My experience with Academic Decathlon was "WOW".

 Decathletes spend an average of 20 hours per week studying.
 This time includes after school, attendance at Saturday practices, and extensive time during the holidays.
 The time commitment is a big part of being successful in this competition.
 Decathlon will take over your life.
 You will learn more on the seven academic subjects than you have ever known.
 As the team comes together, we do have fun.
 You will learn a lot about your teammates (the good and the bad), and you will learn to work as a team.

 coaches Canoga Park's team, with the assistance of several others.
-Debbie Braham coaches speech and interview, and Steve McGee coaches Science.
+Debbie Braham coaches speech and interview, and Stephen McGee coaches Science.
 Guest speakers, including college professors and other experts, also teach decathletes.

 Where do I find out more and/or sign up?